Elsterwerda station: Train Derailment and Fire of 1997

 There was a serious accident affecting the entire station area and the adjacent depot on 20 November 1997, when a freight train with 22 petrol-filled tank cars derailed at a set of points due to speeding (90 km/h where 40 was required).
 Two ensuing explosions of the wagons and the huge fire caused severe damage to the station's buildings, infrastructure, the first fire trucks, other cars and the precinct.
 Two firefighters were killed by the explosion that happened after they arrived, and several others had to be treated for burns in hospital.
 A memorial stone was later erected in their honour in the grounds of the station.
 In total, 30 fire departments responded with 310 firefighters (working in shifts) and 62 vehicles, their operation lasted for 34 hours.
 Emergency rescue services attended with 14 vehicles and two helicopters.

 The accident investigation revealed: An engine replacement at the previous stop, Berlin-Grünau, in the middle of the night, required testing of the brakes.
 But several errors (lack of attention, misperception, deficient communication) by the driver and the assigned train preparation technician occurred.
 The first error, caused by the driver, was to not connect the main brake's hoses and to not open the respective valves after coupling the engine to the first wagon.
 Filling the brake system by the engine happened far too fast, without the driver noticing.
 The irresponsive, still activated brakes were misdiagnosed by the technician (who had to service three trains at the same time) to have a pressure higher than what the engine supplied.
 He did not report this to the driver, but reset the brakes by emptying their air reservoirs.
 The actual brake test never happened, but the driver later claimed to have received a positive confirmation.
 The technician, in turn, did not abort the departure of the train.
 As the result, the train left with all brakes dysfunctional, except the ones of the engine.
 This emerged as late as the train had to slow down before entering Elsterwerda station.

 The heavily damaged engine shed was later demolished and never rebuilt.
 The substantially damaged station building was renovated.
 600 metric tonnes of petrol seeped into the soil and the sewage system during the disaster, and even after ten years, petrol was still being filtered out of the ground.

+After the fire

 In 2004, the station forecourt was completely rebuilt.
 Several of the buildings in this area were demolished and replaced by greenery and platforms for the bus station.
 The new works were formally inaugurated on 5 August 2004.